HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_datastore.md

 ### Required

 - **cloud_id** (String) Unique ID to identify a cloud.
 - **name** (String) Name of the datastore as it appears on GLPC Portal.
-If no datastore is found with this name standard not found error returns will return.
+If no datastore is found with this name 'NOT FOUND' error will returns.

 ### Optional